veracity/veracity-documentation/sections/marketplace/choosingyourpricingmodel.md

 description: Choosing the right pricing model for your product can be challenging.
 Here we introduce some of the most common ones.
 ---
 # Choosing your pricing model
-Choosing the right pricing model for your product can be challenging.
-This article will help clarifing some terminology and further enable you to make a good choice.
-In Veracity Marketplace you can choose between four pricing models:
+Choosing the right pricing model for your product can be challenging, but this article will help you make the right choice.
+With Veracity, you can choose between four pricing models:
 * One-time payment
 * Subscription (Single and Tiered)
 * Consumption model (pay-as-you-go)